adventize/server-to-server/README.md

 **410** – Gone.
 Offer has expired.

 **50x** – Adventize server error.
 We apologize for those.
-If the Content-Type header is set to text/html, then the server will response with proper HTML-page.

-In all cases the server will reply in JSON format:
+If the `Content-Type` header is set to `text/html`, then the server will response with proper HTML-page.
+In all other cases the server will reply in JSON format:

     {"status": "error", "message": "[error message]"}